shreyaschavhan/sem-VII-insem/STQA/README.md

 >   - check if the software meet defined requirements
 >   - build confidence among stakeholders and developers that the product is build as it was designed.
 >   - identify, analyze and reduce risk
->   - find chances of failure and technological durability of the product.
+>   - find chances of failure and determine technological durability of the product.

 - Testing and Debugging:
 > - Testing: